Home > Facade > Fire Rating of Glass Façades A Review of Applicability & Codal recommendations

 Testing materials and façade systems as a whole is an important aspect of façade engineering.
 It is recommended that while selecting a material, compliance to Certification from a third party accreditation providers like Intertek, UL, etc. are made mandatory.
 It should be noted that as mandated by codes, the fire-rated glass façades should be tested as an assembly and not just for individual components like glass.
 Framing elements, sealants, coating, etc. should also be of the same fire rating as the glass selected.

-These certification bodies also conduct periodic inspection of the materials under production to witness the test and compliance to the standard and periodically issue certification for the application.
+These certification bodies also conduct periodic inspections of the materials under production to witness the test and compliance to the standard and periodically issue certification for the application.

 Apart from the above, it is important to note that the Fire-rated glass façades are approximately 300% expensive when compared to normal glazing façades.
 Utility and the application of the same in buildings are restricted to areas mandated by the codes or as per requirements of local authorities.
 Designers must identify such areas at the initial stage of the project to make budgetary provisions for the same and allow for a sufficient timeline in the schedule to procure and install including testing and certification of assembly.